KrishMay05/Freight_Frenzy_2021-22/README.md

 MecanumControlV2: Allows for user control of all the motors and servos using custom classes which make motor movement intuitive and easy to control with a Logitech controller

-MecanumDrive: Maps all the drive motors to the correct ports on the control hub
+MecanumDrive: Maps all the drive motors to the correct ports on the control hub and set the initial values (current position, etc.)

-MotorControl: Map all the extra attachment motors to the correct ports on the control hub
+MotorControl: Map all the extra attachment motors to the correct ports on the control hub and set the initial values (current position, etc.)

-Servos: Maps all the servos to the correct ports on the control hub
+Servos: Maps all the servos to the correct ports on the control hub and set the initial values (current position, etc.)